quanterall/HaskellMaterials/basics/01-values-and-functions.md

 In the above examples we are pipelining functions that operate on the result of a previous function call.
 The first example does this using the `.` operator, which represents classic function composition.
-One thing to note about this is that the application order is read from right to left, so we are applying `reverse` first, then `takeWhile` (to get characters that aren't '1'), then get the length of the resulting string.
+One thing to note about this is that the application order is read from right to left, so we are applying `reverse` first, then `takeWhile` (to get all characters until we encounter one that matches '1'), then get the length of the resulting string.

 `reverse` takes a `String` and will reverse it.
 The result is then passed to `takeWhile (/= '1')` which will take all initial characters of the string as long as they are not `'1'`.
 The result of